What Is Rejuran? Understanding Salmon DNA Skin Treatments

 Rejuran S

-Rejuran S is tailored specifically for scars.
-Unlike the full-face approach of Rejuran Healer, this version is used in small, concentrated amounts and is placed directly into areas of old or new scarring.
-It’s commonly chosen by clients with acne scars or uneven skin from past damage.
-Rejuran S helps remodel the tissue underneath the scar, promoting collagen growth where it’s been disrupted and improving surface texture over time.
-While results build gradually, the smoothing effect is often long-lasting.
+Rejuran S is commonly used in areas of scars.
+Unlike the full-face approach of Rejuran Healer, this version is used in small treatment zones and is placed into or around selected areas of old or new scarring after assessment.
+It’s often chosen by clients with acne scars or uneven skin from past damage.
+Rejuran S is thought to support tissue remodelling and collagen organisation in scarred areas, which may be associated with changes in surface texture over time for some people.
+Any change tends to develop gradually and will not be the same for everyone.

 Rejuran I

 Rejuran I focuses on the under-eye region, where skin is especially thin and sensitive.
-This formulation is applied using a micro-droplet technique to ensure precision without overwhelming delicate tissue.
-It’s often recommended for people experiencing early creasing, dark circles, or general thinning around the eyes.
-Rejuran I strengthens the skin barrier in this fragile zone, helping it retain moisture, resist irritation, and recover from environmental stress.
+This formulation is placed carefully in small amounts to suit the delicate tissue in this area.
+It’s often considered for people experiencing early creasing, dark circles, or general thinning around the eyes.
+Rejuran I is intended to support the skin barrier in this fragile zone, and some people feel the area retains moisture better and is less reactive to daily stress after a treatment course, although results vary.

-At Heart Aesthetics Hobart, each Rejuran formulation is carefully selected based on how your skin heals, moves, and responds to stress.
-Treatment plans are customised to target areas that need the most support, whether it’s overall texture, scarring, or delicate zones like the under-eyes.
-By matching the product to your skin’s function and condition, we help strengthen your natural features without changing their character.
+At Heart Aesthetics Hobart, each Rejuran formulation is selected after a Cosmetic Aesthetics consultation that looks at how your skin heals, moves and responds to stress.
+Treatment plans are customised to focus on areas that need the most support, whether it’s overall texture, scarring, or delicate zones like the under-eyes.
+By matching the product to your skin’s function and condition, the aim is to support your existing features rather than to change their underlying character.

 How Results Develop After Rejuran Treatment

 Rejuran is not a quick-fix treatment; it’s a structured process that builds progressively.
-Within the first one to two weeks, many clients notice improved hydration, smoother surface texture, and reduced irritation.
-Redness and reactivity often settle, leaving the skin feeling calmer and more stable.
+In the first few weeks, some people report changes in hydration, surface texture and day-to-day irritation.
+Redness and reactivity may settle for some, and the skin can feel more comfortable as it adjusts, although this is not the case for everyone.

 Supporting Skin Recovery: Rejuran Aftercare and Safety

-What you do after treatment plays a significant role in how well your skin responds.
+What you do after treatment plays an important role in how your skin recovers and responds.
 In the hours following your session, it’s important to keep the area clean, cool, and free from friction.
 Avoid makeup, heavy creams, or sun exposure for the first 24 hours, and give your skin time to settle before reintroducing active products.

 For the first 48 hours, skip saunas, exfoliation, and strenuous exercise.
 Choose gentle cleansers, layer in hydration, and apply SPF 50+ daily.
-This not only supports your skin’s recovery but also protects the polynucleotides as they begin working within the dermis.
+This routine supports your skin’s recovery after treatment and helps reduce irritation while the treated area settles.

 At Heart Aesthetics Hobart, you’ll be given a home care routine suited to your current skin condition.
-Products containing hyaluronic acid, vitamin C, or peptides may be recommended to complement the regenerative effects of Rejuran and reinforce the skin barrier as it rebuilds.
+Products containing hyaluronic acid, vitamin C, or peptides may be recommended to support the intended effects of Rejuran and reinforce the skin barrier during healing.

-Most skin types can tolerate Rejuran.
-Its polynucleotides are highly purified and biocompatible, which means the skin accepts them without triggering irritation or inflammation.
+Rejuran is generally well tolerated in suitable candidates after assessment of skin and medical history.
+Its polynucleotides are highly purified and designed to be biocompatible, but irritation, sensitivity or other reactions can still occur.
 Treatments at Heart Aesthetics Hobart are performed under sterile conditions using single-use equipment and clinical protocols that meet Australian safety standards.

-Rejuran is considered a safe and low-risk option for most people.
-However, as with any cosmetic therapy, potential risks are involved, including delayed healing or individual sensitivity.
-Rejuran is not recommended during pregnancy while breastfeeding, or if you have active skin infections or certain autoimmune conditions.
-These factors will be discussed during your consultation to ensure the treatment is suitable for you.
+Rejuran is described as a non-surgical option, but as with any cosmetic treatment there are potential risks, including delayed healing, bruising, infection or individual sensitivity.
+Rejuran is usually not recommended during pregnancy, while breastfeeding, or if you have active skin infections or certain autoimmune conditions, and these factors will be discussed during your consultation to assess whether treatment is suitable for you.

 What to Expect During a Rejuran Session in Hobart